jarecoo/practice/notes.md

 Top 3
+This is an exercise over time of figuring out how I think about life after leaving Mormonism.
+It started as a question from a friend to identify the top 3 things that are the most important to me, that give me a sense of purpose and meaning.
+Over time I asked myself “What kinds of strategies and paradigms do I choose to live by?” and the whole rest of it came about, influenced by mindfulness meditation and reading Stoic philosophy.
+There are a lot of quotations in this, but truth is truth for me: “’I’ll never be ashamed to quote a bad writer with a good saying’ -Seneca, On Tranquility, 11.8 Who cares if some bit of wisdom is from a stoic, who cares whether it perfectly jibes with Stoicism?
+What matters is whether it makes your life better, whether it makes you better.”
+TheDaily Stoic (TDS) p.253

 # Top 3 Important Things to Me
-This is a long rundown of my thoughts on life.
-First there are the 3 things that are the most important to me; my purpose and meaning.
-Next is all the things I think are important when answering “How do you live a good life?”
-It’s made up of mostly stoic ideals and mindfulness practices.
-The very bottom is all the reasons I left the mormon church, and therefore the reason I wrote this.

 1. Family
     * Prioritize close, personal relationships (family, close friends, etc)
         *  Foster a loving, supportive, compassionate relationship with my kids and my wife.
 I want to be part of their life forever.
 Make the time we have together count.